jiwenofu/Neural-Network-Project/README.md

 Run all the cells in the Jupyter notebook named ANN_Project.ipynb, which is located in the repository.

-## Blogpost
+## Blog Post

-The blogpost about this project can be accessed through this link:
+The blog post about this project can be accessed through this link:

-## Explanation of the Figures Used in the Blogpost:
+## Explanation of the Figures Used in the Blog Post:

 Figure 1: